 Problems Students Can Have While Trying To Make Friends In College

-Having underdeveloped social skills or comfort levels
+Having shaky social skills or self-confidence

 If you're having trouble making friends at college because of shyness or social awkwardness there are some things you can do: